MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 . . . then building a custom AI app with [**Azure AI Services**](/azure/developer/intro/azure-ai-for-developers) is probably the right choice for you.

-When you choose to build a custom copilot, you have a broad spectrum of cognitive services and machine learning capabilities to leverage.
-These services come with pre-built models that can be tailored and deployed, making them perfect for applications that require features such as vision, speech, and language comprehension.
-RAG solutions can be utilized in conjunction with Azure AI services to develop applications capable of generating responses based on external data.
-This allows your bespoke AI assistants to be fully integrated with company data and documents or fetch real-time data from APIs.
+When you choose to build a custom copilot, you have a broad spectrum of cognitive services and machine learning capabilities to take advantage of.
+These services come with prebuilt models that can be tailored and deployed, making them perfect for applications that require features such as vision, speech, and language comprehension.
+RAG solutions can be utilized with Azure AI services to develop applications capable of generating responses based on external data.
+It allows your bespoke AI assistants to be fully integrated with company data and documents or fetch real-time data from APIs.

 If you're ready to build your own custom AI solutions, check out [**Azure AI Studio**](/azure/ai-studio/what-is-ai-studio).

 Otherwise, if you prefer:

-- A rapid development with its no-code interface, templates, co-pilot authoring run-time capabilities, and built-in analytics
+- A rapid development with its no-code interface, templates, authoring run-time capabilities, and built-in analytics

 Or you want to design tailored conversations for predictable scenarios that require specific responses such as: